 The URL should looks like the followgin example:

 where “user” value is taken from the pushover dashboard. “device” is your smartphone name where Pushover app is installed for your account.
-The service is free for up to 10000 notifications per months.
-“Token” value represents RohosLogon Key app but you also may create your own app in the dashboard and substitute token.
+The service is free for up to 10000 notifications per month.
+“Token” value represents RohosLogon Key app but you also may create your own app in the dashboard and substitute token value.

 In order to test rule #2 you need to login into user account protected with 2FA device, by using Emergency Logon.